Fundator/ait-2017/README.md

 * In sudden death mode a monster is activated (the yellow thing).
 * The monster tries to eat all pellets as quickly as possible.
 * If you collide with the monster you die but don't lose your points.
-* The tournament will be held on the ghostly map called "default.txt". (ghostly is covered further down.)

 <div style="page-break-after: always;"></div>